ember-learn/ember-blog/content/ember-4-8-released.md

 Ember.js 4.8 introduced 1 feature.

-- [#20180](https://github.com/emberjs/ember.js/pull/20180) - an opt-in preview of public types for Ember is now available.
-This is meant to serve as a way to get early feedback, in line with Ember's normal path to stabilizing features.
-Users can opt into the types here, but no one will be interacting with these types automatically.
-Please see the [pull request](https://github.com/emberjs/ember.js/pull/2018) for more detail on the implementation and mechanics involved.
+- [#20180](https://github.com/emberjs/ember.js/pull/20180) - an opt-in preview of Ember's official TypeScript types.
+This is the latest step in implementing [RFC 0800: TypeScript Adoption Plan](https://rfcs.emberjs.com/id/0800-ts-adoption-plan).
+These types serve as a way to get early feedback, in line with Ember's normal path to stabilizing features.
+You can opt into the types now, but won't be opted in automatically until they're stable.
+Check out [the announcement blog post](https://blog.emberjs.com/announcing-official-typescript-types-public-preview) for details on how you can try out the preview, and see the [pull request](https://github.com/emberjs/ember.js/pull/2018) for more detail on the implementation and mechanics involved.

 #### Deprecations